hofstadter-io/studios-docs/content/getting-started/first-changes.md

 Change the title string to anything you want and save the file.

-Now, back in the terminal, run:
+Back in the terminal, run:

 ```
 hof app push
 ```

-You should see a list of files that get uploaded.
-(This is currently everything, but we're working on making it minimal :)

 Now, go back to your application in the browser and watch as the page and title